DavidHuangCoder/BME280/readme.txt

-Create a new branch is quich amd simple.
+Create a new branch is quich amd simple.1